SkaaBroach853/AI-reel-shorts-scroller/README.md

 ## 📞 Contact

-Made with ❤️ by a beginner for beginners.
+Made with ❤️ by a beginner for beginners by AD.
 Feel free to contribute!